-- The Advanced Manufacturing Production Tax Credit (45X), incentivizing U.S. clean energy supply chain components. - Credits for wind and solar projects (45Y, 48E), with bonuses for U.S.-sourced materials. - The Clean Vehicle Tax Credit (30D), which lowers the price of electric vehicles that source battery components from the U.S. or our allies, including critical minerals.
+- Adding restrictions to the Advanced Manufacturing Production Tax Credit (45X), which incentivized U.S. clean energy supply chain components. - Adding restrictions to credits for wind and solar projects (45Y, 48E), which included bonuses for U.S.-sourced materials. - Phasing out the Clean Vehicle Tax Credit (30D), which lowered the price of electric vehicles that source battery components from the U.S. or our allies, including critical minerals.

 These credits promote domestic clean energy manufacturing and deployment, backed by Department of Energy loans and grants, creating good jobs.
-Many credits require companies to pay prevailing wages and offer apprenticeships, ensuring jobs are high-quality and family-sustaining.
+Many credits incentivized companies to pay prevailing wages and offer apprenticeships, ensuring jobs are high-quality and family-sustaining.